 - Please do not abuse this privilege by signing up for more credits than you actually intend to complete--you are taking space in classes from other students who are relying on these classes for Honors and/or program requirements.

 Honors students with a 3.5 cumulative grade point average or higher at the beginning of the semester in which they are registered for 20 credit hours or more will not be billed for the extra tuition charge, providing they have no outstanding grades of "I" (Incomplete).

 Exception: Winterlude course tuition is charged separately although Winterlude courses appear in the spring term.
 There are no exemptions to tuition charges incurred for Winterlude courses.

 Students, faculty, administrators, and staff of the Renée Crown University Honors Program share responsibility for advocating and upholding the highest standards of academic integrity.
-We expect students to understand the educational value of these standards, and we expect those who teach and support students to help them understand these standards, why they are important, and how they will be met in each context of teaching.
+We expect our students to understand the educational value of these standards, and we expect those who teach and support our students to help them understand in detail what these standards are, why they are important, and how they will be met in each context of teaching.

 The Honors Program follows the University's Policies and Procedures on Academic Integrity.
 Those policies and the relevant procedures are available at http://class.syr.edu/academic-integrity/.